 Are Petunias Deer Resistant?

-Unfortunately, petunias are not deer resistant.
-As with any other succulent, deer will spot your petunias and immediately choose to devour them.
+Unfortunately, petunias are not deer-resistant.
+As with any other succulent plant, deer will spot your petunias, and there are chances they might devour them.

 Why Do Deer Like Petunias?

 Deer like petunias for the same reasons they do other flowers — they have a sweet smell.
 Plus, petunias are young plants with almost succulent growth, which is a major attractant for deer.

 In addition, most deer may find petunias attractive because they are extremely moist.
 Research shows that deer get a third of their water intake from plants, which means succulent plants are an attractive option for these herbivores.

 But then, it’s worth noting that petunias aren’t deer’s favorite meal.
 You see, as much as deer are attracted to sweet-smelling flowers, they prefer those with a milder fragrance.
 In fact, if you have any of such in your garden, it’s very likely that deer will sidestep the petunias for them.

 However, when planting petunias, it’s better not to leave your plantation to chance.
 It’s always best to go the extra mile to ensure proper protection of your flowers if you want to minimize the chances of being damaged by deer.

 How Do You Keep Deer From Eating Petunias?

 While deer will sometimes take the opportunity to devour your petunias, there are some ways to prevent them from doing this.
 Following is a list of guidelines that will help protect your property from deer infestation.